Skip to main content

 Ad Valorem Calculator

-What West Manatee Fire & Rescue District Offers Our Community
+West Manatee Fire & Rescue District Services Within the District:

 Advanced Life Support (ALS)

-Paramedic-staffed units delivering life-saving care, including cardiac monitoring, advanced airway management, and emergency medical interventions before hospital arrival. -
+Paramedic-staffed units deliver advanced life support services, including cardiac monitoring, advanced airway management, and emergency medical interventions to patients during responses before patients are transported to area hospitals.

 Fire Suppression & Emergency Response

-Professional firefighters trained to respond to structure fires, vehicle fires, alarms, and all-hazards emergencies across our district. -
+Professional certified firefighters respond to structure fires, vehicle fires, alarms, and all-hazards emergencies across our district.

 Fire Prevention & Community Risk Reduction